robosuite: A Modular Simulation Framework and Benchmark for Robot Learning: System Modules

 \subsection{Robots}

-\textbf{Robots} are a key component in \projectName{}, serving as the embodiment of the agent that interacts within the environment. \projectName{} captures this level of abstraction with the \class{Robot}-based classes, with support for both single-armed and bimanual variations.
-In turn, the Robot class is defined by a \class{RobotModel}, \class{GripperModel}(s) (with no gripper being represented by a dummy class), and \class{Controller}(s).
+\textbf{Robots} are a key component in \projectName{}, serving as the embodiment of the agent that interacts within the environment. \projectName{} captures this level of abstraction with the \class{Robot}-based classes, with support for both single-armed and bimanual variations, as well as robots with mobile manipulation capabilities, including both legged and wheeled variants.
+In turn, the Robot class is defined by a \class{RobotModel}, \class{GripperModel}(s) (with no gripper being represented by a dummy class), \class{RobotBaseModel}, and \class{Controller}(s).
 The high-level features of \projectName{}’s robots are described as follows:

-\begin{itemize} \item \textbf{Diverse and Realistic Models:} the current version of \projectName{} provides models for 8 commercially-available robots (including the bimanual Baxter robot), 7 grippers (including the popular Robotiq 140 / 85 models), and 6 controllers, with model properties either taken directly from official product documentation or raw spec sheets. \item \textbf{Modularized Support:} Robots are designed to be plug-and-play – any combinations of robots, grippers, and controllers can be used, assuming the given environment is intended for the desired robot configuration.
+\begin{itemize} \item \textbf{Diverse and Realistic Models:} the current version of \projectName{} provides models for 10 commercially-available robots (including the \textbf{humanoid} GR1 Robot), 9 grippers (including the Inspire \textbf{dexterous hand} model), 4 bases (including the Omron wheeled mobile base), and 6 body-part controllers, with model properties either taken directly from official product documentation or raw spec sheets.
+We also provide an extension package from the \href{https://github.com/ARISE-Initiative/robosuite_models}{\texttt{robosuite-models}\xspace} repository which currently includes additional 8 robots, 8 grippers, and 3 bases.
+This extension package must be installed separately and it is actively maintained. \item \textbf{Modularized Support:} Robots are designed to be plug-and-play---any combinations of robots, grippers, bases, and controllers can be used, assuming the given environment is intended for the desired robot configuration.
 Because each robot is assigned a unique ID number, multiple instances of identical robots can be instantiated within the simulation without error. \item \textbf{Self-Enclosed Abstraction:} For a given task and environment, any information relevant to the specific robot instance can be found within the properties and methods within that instance.
 This means that each robot is responsible for directly setting its initial state within the simulation at the start of each episode, and also directly controls the robot in simulation via torques outputted by its controller’s transformed actions. \end{itemize}